Vyral/sean-zanganeh-blog/_posts/2018-08-06-relief-for-homeowners-age-55-and-older.md

 &nbsp;

 Are you 55 or older and want to keep your tax bases? **If so, we’ve got some great information for you today**.
-Our lovely guests, Shawn and Alex from Fidelity Title, are joining us to talk about Prop 60 & 90 in California and why it’s important to you.
+Our lovely guests, Shawn and Alix from Fidelity Title, are joining us to talk about Prop 60 & 90 in California and why it’s important to you.

 **Prop 60 & 90 is a constitutional amendment in California that allows tax relief for a homeowner who is 55 years of age or older**.
 This allows them to transfer that tax base to another property.
 There are some requirements you need to meet in order to qualify for this.
 Here are the most important: